Daffodil Soap Recipe Using Real Flowers

 Step 2: Mix the Lye Solution

-Wearing gloves and eye protection and in an area with good ventilation mix your lye and daffodil infusion together.
-Pour all of the lye into the liquid and then mix with a stainless steel spoon until the lye crystals are dissolved.
+Wearing gloves and eye protection and in an area with good ventilation, mix your lye and daffodil infusion together.
+Pour all the lye into the liquid and then mix with a stainless steel spoon until the lye crystals are dissolved.
 Now set the lye solution aside to cool — I like to set the jug into a basin of water to speed up the process.

 Step 3: Melt the Solid oils

 Some oils are solid at room temperature and need to be melted.
-Just after you mix your lye solution begin heating your solid oils in a pan on very low heat.
-They will fully liquefy in around ten minutes but it’s better to take the oils off the heat when there are a few small pieces of solid oil still floating around.
+After mixing the lye solution, begin heating your solid oils in a pan on very low heat.
+They will fully liquefy in around ten minutes.
+It’s better to take the oils off the heat when there are a few small pieces of solid oil still floating around, though.
 They’ll melt with a few stirs of your spoon/spatula.

 Step 4: Check the Lye Solution

-Take the lye-daffodil-solution’s temperature with a digital thermometer.
-You’re aiming for it to be within ten degrees of 120°F / 49°C. If it’s close to that take it out of the water so it stops cooling as quickly.
+Take the lye-daffodil-solution temperature with a digital thermometer.
+You’re aiming for it to be within ten degrees of 120°F / 49°C. If it’s close to that, take it out of the water, so it stops cooling as quickly.

-Step 5: Add your Liquid oils to the Melted oils
+Step 5: Add the Liquid oils to the Melted oils

 Add the olive oil to the pan of melted oil and stir together well.
 Take the oil’s temperature — you’re aiming for it to be within 10 degrees (Fahrenheit) of the temperature of the lye solution.